MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 Merge, Test & Commit
 ====================

-The process for committing a ticket follows this sequence with details for each of these steps outlined below.
+The process for committing a PR follows this sequence with details for each of these steps outlined below.

 .. image:: images/commit_process.png